brendanhasz/probflow/docs/example_glm.rst

 (GLM).
 In a GLM, we use weight and bias parameters to compute a scalar prediction from the features, pipe that scalar through some function, and use the output as the mean of some observation distribution.
-With a Poisson regression, the function is the exponential function, and the observation distribution is the
+With a Poisson regression, the function we use is the exponential function, and the observation distribution is the
 `Poisson distribution <https://en.wikipedia.org/wiki/Poisson_distribution>`_.

 .. math::